Gross’ Fund Rises After Tweaking ‘Shorts of a Lifetime’

 Making the Case for High-Yield Bonds Before the Fed Rate Hike

-The U.S. high-yield muni composite is trading at higher yield than Iraqi and Lebanese government bonds, which makes no sense and presents an opportunity for investors, says Richard Bernstein.
+The U.S. high-yield muni composite is trading at higher yield than Iraqi and Lebanese bonds, which makes no sense and presents an opportunity, says Bernstein.

 When Is Risky Investing Safe and Safe Investing Risky?
 Now.